Paid Media

 Weekly audit + optimization loop

 Every Monday, we run the audit.
 Negative keywords added.
 Underperforming assets paused.
 Budget moved between campaigns.
 Ad schedule tightened.
 Search terms reviewed.
 Audience signals refined.
-The same playbook we use on Bull Electric runs on every account.
+The same playbook runs on every account.
 The output is a written report you receive every Monday, plus a real-time dashboard you can audit anytime.

 05